influxdata/telegraf/plugins/inputs/directory_monitor/README.md

 When the [internal][] input is enabled:

 - internal_directory_monitor
+  - fields:
+    - files_processed - How many files have been processed (counter)
+    - files_dropped - How many files have been dropped (counter)
+- internal_directory_monitor
   - tags:
     - directory - The monitored directory
   - fields:
-    - files_processed - How many files have been processed (counter)
+    - files_processed_per_dir - How many files have been processed (counter)
-    - files_dropped - How many files have been dropped (counter)
+    - files_dropped_per_dir - How many files have been dropped (counter)
-    - files_queue - How many files to be processed (gauge)
+    - files_queue_per_dir - How many files to be processed (gauge)

 ## Example Output